 Still he refused to have sex with me under the guise that he "simply wasn't attracted to me."
 He once spat into a bowl after a brief, incredibly shameful attempt at oral sex.
 I felt as though I was riddled with disease.
 I started cutting myself with a Stanley knife—a sad attempt to shock empathy from him.

 Why didn't I leave?
 This isn't the right question.
 So many forces knit women into abusive relationships.
 But I think it's important to say that it isn't just the obvious things—like having kids together, or a home, or years of shared history.

 I often wonder what would've happened if I had stayed.
-I'd be lying if I said that there aren't nice fragments that linger, scattered amidst the hurt.
-I don't hate Theo; nor do I want to.
+I'd be lying if I said that there aren't nice fragments that linger, scattered amid the hurt.
+I don't hate Theo, nor do I want to.
 He told me I played the piano well.
-Sleeping next to him was my favourite thing.
+Sleeping next to him was my favorite thing.
 He possessed no resentment when his eyes were closed, but rather a warm instinct to hold someone, and I was that chosen person.

 A huge part of why I didn't leave Theo is that I didn't know what how I could exist without him.
 Boarding that plane at Heathrow, I felt numb, like there was nothing left of me.
 It took months to realize the effects of his abuse.
 All of my insecurities—the swirling remains of Theo's defamation, hurt, and humiliation—riddled my next relationship.
 But this time my partner was a man willing and able to love me.
 And things have gotten better.

 Now I eat what I like.
 I laugh without worrying I'm being too loud.
 My hair is short.
 I canceled my gym membership.
 I've come to accept another person's love and even feel I deserve it every so often.
 I started drawing again.
 And I write honestly, the words purging Theo's insults and leaving them to rot on the page, as best as I can.
 My humanness is unashamedly real, honest, and, perhaps, even beautiful sometimes.